Sign in

 Suppose you want to automatically fill in the Subject line but still be able to change the text if needed.
 In this case, nest the WhatToEnter macro inside the Fill macro.

-1. In the template you’re creating or editing, select the The Insert macro button Insert macro button on the template editor toolbar.
+1. In the template you’re creating or editing, select the The Insert macro icon.
+Insert macro button on the template editor toolbar.

 2. Select Fill Subject.